United States Navy Nuclear Propulsion: Aircraft carriers

 Shortly to follow in utilizing nuclear technology was the aircraft carrier.
 Commissioned in 1961, the USS Enterprise was the first nuclear-powered aircraft carrier.

 The first production class of nuclear-powered aircraft carrier is the Nimitz class.
 Ten Nimitz-class aircraft carriers in total were produced with all remaining in active duty.
 This class of aircraft carrier is currently intended to be replaced with the Gerald R. Ford class.
 The Gerald R. Ford-class aircraft carriers are still in production, with three currently being produced.
 There are plans to produce an additional seven vessels.

 The United States to this day has a total of 11 nuclear-powered aircraft carriers and controls the largest carrier fleet in the world.

 Cruisers

-For almost 40 years, the US Navy had nuclear powered cruisers as a part of its fleet, beginning in 1961 with the commissioning of USS Long Beach (CGN-9) and ending in 1998 with the decommissioning of USS Arkansas (CGN-41).
+For almost 40 years, the U.S. Navy had nuclear powered cruisers as a part of its fleet, beginning in 1961 with the commissioning of USS Long Beach (CGN-9) and ending in 1998 with the decommissioning of USS Arkansas (CGN-41).
 The Navy had a total nine nuclear cruisers spread across five different classes.
 The Navy found they were too costly to maintain and eventually stopped producing them.
 Long Beach was equipped with a C1W cruiser reactor while the other eight ships were equipped with D2G destroyer reactors.